 Use of force means that a person has the means to cause harm—for instance, a loaded gun.

-Use of fear implies, for instance, using that gun to threaten someone into letting go of their possessions.
+The use of fear implies, for instance, using that gun to threaten someone into letting go of their possessions.
 When a robber points a gun at a bank employee and demands, “All the money in the bag or I’ll shoot,” he is using both.

 Is It Still Robbery if I Didn’t Take the Property Home?

 If there was a “felonious taking,” moving the items only a small distance from their original place, it is enough to be considered a robbery.
-And it doesn’t matter if it wasn’t the robber.
-Even if he or she hired someone to move the items, they are still accountable for it.
+It doesn’t matter if the robber wasn’t the one who moved the items.

 Is There a Chance of Probation Instead of Serving Time?